DTaft64/.cursor-tutor/README.md

 2. **Attendance Output DO NOT TOUCH**: Destination sheet for processed data

 ## Usage
+1. Install the apps script code.
-1. Open your Google Sheet
+   A) Open your Google Sheet
-2. Go to Extensions > Apps Script
+   B) Go to Extensions > Apps Script
-3. Copy the entire code into the script editor
+   C) Copy the entire code into the script editor
-4. Save the script
+   D) Save the script
-5. Run the `generateUniqueNames()` function
+   E) Run the `generateUniqueNames()` function
+2. Configure the spreadsheet.
+3. Make a "run" button.

 ## Output Format
 The script generates: